SphereII/SphereII.Mods/0-SCore/ReadMe.md

 | Scripts | Many Scripts which include new classes.
 References to these scripts would be  ```<className>, SCore```  |

 [ Change Log ]
+Version: 20.2.83.1240

+	- Performance Tweaks:
+		- Disabled DrawLine in Utils from raycasting path finding
+		- Disabled Progression on NPCs
+	- Updated Pathing Cube to disallow non-owners to edit
+	- Similar change to the SpawnCube with above change
+	- Added TimeToDie for EntityEnemySDX
+	- Added DialogAction for AddItemSDX, SCore

 Version: 20.2.60.742